oren/docker-cordova/readme.md

         └── readme

 The readme has the build command.
 For emample - `docker build -t cordova .`.
 I just run it once and add an alias to my .bash_profile

+## References

+The image is https://registry.hub.docker.com/u/peernohell/cordova.
+I modified the `run` command to add support for USB connection.